 - The FSMTB receives and processes the application, payment, and school records.
 This takes about 5 business days.

 - Receive your Authorization to Test (ATT) letter by email.
 Must take the MBLEx within 90 days of the date on the ATT.

-- Schedule your testing appointment online or by phone.
+- Schedule your testing appointment at Pearson VUE either online or by phone.

 - Receive a test appointment confirmation by email.

 - Test candidate receives unofficial results at the testing center, immediately after completing the exam.
 The FSMTB will send test results to selected state board within 24 hours.

 Once your MBLEx application and payment has been received, processed and approved, you will receive an email from the FSMTB at the email address that you provide.
 In this email you will find your Authorization to Test (ATT) that will be attached as a PDF.
 Print this document and hang onto it because you will need to bring it with you to the testing center when you go take your exam.

 Be sure to look over the document to make sure that everything is correct, like the spelling of your name and your address.
 Also make sure your name matches the name that is on your driver’s license and any other identifying documents that you plan on taking with you to the testing center.

 You will see on the ATT two dates: Start date and Expiration date.
 You must take the MBLEx sometime within this 90-day window.